ibttf/netrestapi/README.md

 - Models:
 Define paramaters for incoming requests.
 In this case, we have CreateRequest.cs, which gives us the validations for a POST request to "/users," telling us what we can include in our request and what we can't.
 We also have UpdateRequest.cs, which works very similarly to CreateRequest.cs, but in the case of a PUT request to "/users/{:id}"

 - Services:
 UserServices.cs contains the brunt of the logic behind what the routes in the controller actually do.
-Responsibl for all database interaction and, in this case, every operation.
+Responsible for all database interaction and, in this case, every operation.

 - Entities: